srlabs/phink/book/src/TROUBLESHOTING.md

 This command runs a single fuzzing input, making it easier to pinpoint problems.

-### Harness Coverage
+### Harness coverage

-Use the harness coverage feature if you need insights into Phink’s functionality, particularly if you plan to contribute or debug the tool itself:
+Use the harness coverage feature for debugging.
+You should only use it if you want to have a coverage of Phink itself.
+For instance, if you're planning to contribute to Phink, or to debug it.

 ```sh
 phink harness-cover